-They also feel they have access to traditional healing supports.
+Many also feel they have access to traditional healing supports, although some do not.

 How easy or difficult is it for you to access traditional healing practices, such as natural medicines, healing circles and other ceremonies, and the counsel of elders?